 Yes.
-With EthicsPoint, you have the ability to file a confidential, anonymous report via either the telephone or the Internet.
+With the Compliance Hotline, you have the avenue to file a confidential, anonymous report via either the telephone or the Internet.
+There will be no attempt to trace the person making the report.

 What type of situations should I report?